Prestige Buying guides

 The French regions most sought after by buyers

-Certain territories have become bastions of rural prestige real estate.
+Certain territories have become strongholds of prestige rural real estate.

-• Provence (Luberon, Alpilles, Rhône Valley): The Luberon is famous for its ocher hills and perched villages (Gordes, Roussillon).
-Provençal bastides and mas enjoy a sunny climate and a renowned wine-growing terroir.
-The Alpilles and the Rhône valley also offer a privileged environment with vineyard and olive grove estates.
+• Provence (Luberon, Alpilles, Rhône Valley): The Luberon is famous for its ochre hills and its hilltop villages (Gordes, Roussillon).
+The Provençal bastides and mas there enjoy a sunny climate and a renowned wine-growing terroir.
+The Alpilles and the Rhône Valley also offer a privileged environment, with vineyard and olive-grove estates.

-• Normandy: Known for its bocages and coastlines, Normandy offers renovated farms and historic manors.
-The region attracts a clientele looking for a bucolic setting near the English Channel (horse riding, golf) and relatively accessible by train or car (proximity to Paris via the A13).
+• Normandy: Renowned for its bocage countryside and its coastline, Normandy offers renovated farmhouses and historic manor houses.
+The region attracts a clientele seeking a bucolic setting close to the English Channel (horse riding, golf) and relatively accessible by train or car (proximity to Paris via the A13 motorway).

 The importance of terroir, environment and accessibility

 Beyond the prestige of the building, the choice of location is crucial.
-An isolated estate must offer a preserved natural setting (rich terroir, panorama, absence of nuisances: noisy roads, high-voltage lines, excessive agricultural or aerial nuisance).
-Attention must also be paid to connection to modern infrastructure: quick access to TGV stations (Paris, Lyon, Nice…), international airports, and main highways.
+An isolated estate must offer a preserved natural setting (rich terroir, panoramic views, absence of nuisances: noisy roads, high-voltage power lines, excessive agricultural or aircraft nuisance).
+Care must also be taken regarding the connection to modern infrastructure: quick access to high-speed train stations (Paris, Lyon, Nice, etc.), international airports and main motorways.

-For example, an estate in Normandy or Sologne will be better valued if it remains 1–2 hours from an airport.
-The quality of the Internet/4G network is also a key factor for modern buyers (teleworking, video surveillance).
+For example, an estate in Normandy or the Sologne will be better valued if it remains within 1–2 hours of an airport.
+The quality of Internet/4G coverage is also a key factor for modern buyers (remote working, video surveillance).
 In summary, the essential criteria are:

-• Local services (schools, hospitals, local services) to maintain a comfortable living environment.
+• Local amenities (schools, hospitals, nearby services) to maintain a comfortable living environment.

 • Environment (fertile soil, water, absence of nuisances, prestige of the terroir).

-• Development potential (possibilities for restoration, extensions, luxury equipment, while respecting the heritage character).
+• Development potential (possibilities for restoration, extensions, luxury amenities, while respecting the heritage character).

 Financing and legal structuring of a high-end acquisition

-Buying an exclusive property requires careful attention to its wealth structure.
-It is common to set up an SCI (Société Civile Immobilière) to acquire a property, which facilitates joint management and optimizes transmission.
-Regarding taxation, the owner must prepare for:
+Buying an exclusive property requires careful attention to one's wealth structure.
+It is common to set up an SCI (Société Civile Immobilière, a real estate holding company) to acquire a property, which makes joint ownership easier and optimises transmission.
+With regard to taxation, the owner must be prepared for:

-• IFI (Real Estate Wealth Tax): This wealth tax replaced the ISF in 2018 for real estate.
-If the net real estate assets exceed €1.3 million, IFI applies.
+• IFI (Impôt sur la Fortune Immobilière, the real estate wealth tax): this wealth tax has replaced the ISF since 2018 for real estate.
+If net real estate wealth exceeds €1.3 M, the IFI applies.

-• Wealth transmission: Gifts or successions of SCI shares, donations in split ownership (usufruct/bare ownership) are common levers to reduce duties.
-Split ownership allows heirs, for example, to acquire bare ownership at a lower tax cost while deferring taxation.
+• Wealth transmission: gifts or inheritance of SCI shares, and donations with division of ownership (usufruct/bare ownership) are common levers for reducing the duties owed.
+The division of ownership allows, for example, heirs to acquire the bare ownership at a lower tax cost while deferring taxation.

-• Notary fees and transfer duties: For an old property, these amount to about 7–8% of the price.
+• Notary fees and transfer duties: for an existing property, these amount to around 7–8% of the price.
 They are lower (2–3%) for new builds.
-These fees cover departmental and regional taxes, and the remuneration of the notary.
+These fees cover departmental and regional taxes and the notary's remuneration.

-• Real estate capital gains: The subsequent sale of a prestige property can generate a capital gain taxed at 19% (tax) plus 17.2% social security contributions, with progressive exemption after 22 years of ownership.
-Optimization of capital gains is part of the wealth strategy.
+• Real estate capital gains: the subsequent sale of a prestige property may generate a capital gain taxed at 19% (tax) plus 17.2% in social levies, with progressive exemption beyond 22 years of ownership.
+Optimising the capital gain is part of the wealth strategy.

-• Profitability: In luxury real estate, profitability is more often evaluated in terms of long-term asset appreciation than in classic rental yield.
+• Profitability: in luxury real estate, profitability is more often assessed in terms of long-term wealth appreciation than in conventional rental yield.

 Nevertheless, seasonal or prestige rentals (or for events) can provide additional income.
-These incomes should be quantified and integrated into the global strategy (tax on property income, VAT for short-term rentals, etc.).
+These revenues should be quantified and integrated into the overall strategy (income tax on property rental income, VAT for short-term rentals, etc.).

 Foreign buyers encounter a few additional particularities:

-• Purchase procedure: The acquisition is governed by French law (the law of the location of the property applies).
-First and foremost, the future buyer will open a bank account in France to receive calls for funds.
-Notaries have a duty of vigilance: they verify the origin of capital to fight against money laundering.
+• Purchase procedure: the acquisition is governed by French law (the law of the location of the property applies).
+First of all, the future buyer will open a bank account in France to receive the calls for funds.
+Notaries have a duty of vigilance: they verify the origin of the capital in order to combat money laundering.
 In case of doubt, they report suspicious funds to TRACFIN.

-• Taxation: The same taxes (transfer duties, IFI, capital gains tax) apply to non-residents.
-Buyers outside the European Union must often appoint a tax representative for certain procedures (VAT declarations, short-term rentals).
+• Taxation: the same taxes (transfer duties, IFI, capital gains tax) apply to non-residents.
+Buyers from outside the European Union often have to appoint a tax representative for certain procedures (VAT declarations, short-term rentals).

-• Succession: Since the 2015 European regulation, the law applicable to succession is that of the country of habitual residence (for EU nationals).
-However, the buyer can choose to submit their succession to French law or another national law by an international will, which influences the amount of succession duties due in France.
+• Inheritance: since the European regulation of 2015, the law applicable to inheritance is that of the country of habitual residence (for EU nationals).
+However, the buyer may choose to submit their succession to French law or to another national law by international will, which affects the amount of inheritance duties owed in France.

-• Guarantee and financing: The non-resident investor generally must provide a bank guarantee (solvency statement, letter of credit).
+• Guarantee and financing: the non-resident investor must generally provide a bank guarantee (statement of solvency, letter of credit).
 French banks are more selective with foreign borrowers; higher interest rates or a larger down payment may be required.

-• Unique characteristics: Each outbuilding (stables, chapel, orangery) adds value.
-The state of restoration, the presence of noble materials (solid wood, marble, ashlar stone), and high-end equipment (swimming pool, security system, equestrian facilities for a stud farm) are scrutinized.
+• Unique features: each outbuilding (stables, chapel, orangery) adds value.
+The state of restoration, the presence of noble materials (solid wood, marble, cut stone) and high-end facilities (swimming pool, security system, equestrian facilities for a stud farm) are scrutinised.

-• Potential analysis: The expert will study the possibility of rehabilitating unused spaces (sheds, quarries), the quality of the soil (viticulture, organic agriculture), and the site's appeal (centuries-old park, viewpoint).
+• Potential analysis: the expert will study the possibility of rehabilitating unused spaces (barns, quarries), the quality of the soil (viticulture, organic farming), and the appeal of the site (centuries-old park, scenic view).

-The expertise takes into account historical uniqueness and international appeal, often at the expense of direct rental profitability.
+The appraisal takes into account the historical uniqueness and the international appeal, often to the detriment of direct rental profitability.

 The confidential market: accessing Off-Market sales

-The most exclusive part of prestige real estate often happens Off-Market: the most coveted properties are not published on classic portals.
+The most exclusive part of prestige real estate often takes place Off-Market: the most coveted properties are not published on conventional portals.
 They circulate through private networks and family offices.
-To access these very confidential sales, one must mobilize a network of real estate expertise and specialized brokers.
+To access these highly confidential sales, you need to mobilise a network of real estate expertise and specialised brokers.

-Recommendations from notaries, the discretion of a personalized search mandate, and links with private sellers (often represented by major prestige brands – Barnes, Sotheby’s, Daniel Féau, etc.) are essential.
+Recommendations from notaries, the discretion of a personalised search mandate and connections with private sellers (often represented by the major prestige names – Barnes, Sotheby's, Daniel Féau, etc.) are essential.
 In practice:

-• Many properties do not appear on public online listings.
+• Many properties do not appear in online listings aimed at the general public.

-• Transactions require discretion: NDA protocols, visits by restricted appointment.
+• Transactions require discretion: NDA protocols, viewings by restricted appointment only.

-• The role of the intermediary is crucial for negotiating in total confidentiality and targeting buyers matching the profile (UHNWIs, corporations, entrepreneurs).
+• The role of the intermediary is crucial in order to negotiate in complete confidentiality and target buyers matching the profile (UHNWIs, corporations, entrepreneurs).

 Calling on a Ma-Propriete.fr expert for your project

-To realize such a project, nothing replaces support from a rural luxury real estate professional.
+To bring such a project to fruition, nothing replaces the support of a professional in luxury rural real estate.

-Our real estate advertisers specialized in prestige properties have a network of specialized partners – surveyors, experienced notaries, heritage architects – who guarantee you tailor-made and highly protected support.
+Our real estate advertisers specialising in prestige properties have a network of specialised partners – surveyors, seasoned notaries, heritage architects – who guarantee you tailor-made and ultra-protected support.

-Their in-depth knowledge of prestige rural areas in Sologne, Provence, Luberon, Loire Valley, or Périgord will allow you to exclusively identify "the rare gem" exactly matching your criteria.
+Their in-depth knowledge of prestige rural areas in the Sologne, Provence, the Luberon, the Loire Valley or the Périgord will enable you to identify, on an exclusive basis, "the rare gem" that exactly matches your criteria.

-Finally, discretion and confidentiality are part of the house culture: each project is managed with the utmost care to preserve your privacy.
+Finally, discretion and confidentiality are part of the in-house culture: each project is handled with the utmost care to protect your privacy.

-Our free linking service will allow you to get in touch with these prestige real estate professionals.
+Our free connection service will allow you to get in touch with these prestige real estate professionals.